image

 Genetic Counselor

-About 90 percent of genetic counselors are happy with their jobs.
+About 90 percent of genetic counselors are extremely pleased with their career choice.
 Genetic counselors do not have to work with people currently suffering from debilitating diseases.
-They help patients explore possible preventative treatment strategies and usually spend more than 12 minutes with patients.
-Genetic counselors usually spend hour long sessions with patients and their families.
-Moreover, there is a growing job market for genetic counselor jobs.
+They help patients explore possible preventative treatment strategies and usually about little more than an hour our two with patients and their families.
+There is a growing job market for genetic counselor jobs.

 Genetic counselors have many career options.
 In the past, they usually advised pregnant women about prenatal options.
-After the decoding of the human genome, genetic counselors can reasonable predict a person’s likelihood of developing a certain disease.
-Also, genetic counselors work with pharmaceutical companies to screen and advise participants in clinical trials.
+After the decoding of the human genome, genetic counselors can reasonably predict a person's likelihood of developing a specific disease.
+Genetic counselors also work with pharmaceutical companies to screen and advise participants in clinical trials.

 Genetic counselors have few promotion opportunities.
 Some become professors, but most remain as genetic counselors.
 However, genetic counselors have opportunities to publish articles for academic journals, speak to legislators, and speak to community groups.